Skip to main content

 • SPL is the sound pressure level of the selected reflection in dB

-• SPL (Rel.
-Direct) is sound pressure level of the selected reflection in dB relative to the first reflection
+• SPL (Rel. direct) is the sound pressure level of the selected reflection in dB relative to the direct sound

 • Time shows the time of arrival of the selected reflection in milliseconds

-• Time (Rel.
-Direct) shows the time of arrival of the selected reflection in milliseconds relative to the first reflection
+• Time (Rel. direct) shows the time of arrival of the selected reflection in milliseconds relative to the direct sound

 • Distance shows the distance the selected reflection has traveled within the geometry in meters.